U.S., Mexico resolve Panasonic auto parts plant labor dispute | Law-Order

 U.S., Mexico resolve Panasonic auto parts plant labor dispute

-The United States and Mexico announced a resolution to a dispute at a Panasonic auto parts plant in Mexico on Thursday, with the company saying it would renounce an agreement with a union that lacked lawful bargaining authority, the U.S. Trade Representative said.
+The United States and Mexico announced a resolution to a dispute at a Panasonic auto parts plant in Mexico on Thursday, with workers receiving an above-inflation pay rise after the firm rejected an agreement with a union that lacked lawful bargaining authority.

-Panasonic did not immediately respond to a request for comment.
-The company previously said it respects rights to free association and collective bargaining and that it did not believe they had been denied.
+The agreement involved the Panasonic Automotive Systems facility in the northern border city of Reynosa, Mexico, "where workers were previously denied their freedom of association and collective bargaining rights," the U.S. Trade Representative said (USTR) said in a statement.
+Workers are set to get a 9.5% salary increase under a contract negotiated by a recently elected independent union, coming as Mexican annual inflation is running at a 21-year high of nearly 8.0%.

+The agreement marks the second time that a case scrutinized under the two-year-old United States-Mexico-Canada Agreement (USMCA), has helped workers achieve salary increases after bringing in an independent union of their choice.
+Workers at General Motors in the central Mexican city of Silao scored an 8.5% raise in a negotiation between the company and their new union earlier this year.

+Panasonic said it fully supports its employees’ rights of freedom of association and collective bargaining.
 Mexico's Labor Ministry said all of the issues raised in the investigation had been resolved, and that it would monitor the plant to ensure the re-hired workers could freely support the union of their choice.

-U.S. Trade Representative Katherine Tai in May asked the Mexican government to review the matter under the United States-Mexico-Canada Agreement’s Rapid Response Labor Mechanism.
+U.S. Trade Representative Katherine Tai in May asked the Mexican government to review the matter under the USMCA's Rapid Response Labor Mechanism.
 "Today’s announcement is yet another example of the Biden-Harris Administration’s commitment to defending the rights of workers, including those that live beyond our borders," Tai said in the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)